 As the crypto tax experts, here at Koinly, we keep a keen eye on crypto tax developments around the world to ensure our software makes crypto tax reporting as painless as possible - whichever tax office you report to.

-The best thing you can do in the meantime while the IRS hash out the details is report your crypto taxes accurately under the current guidelines and keep good records of your crypto transactions to ensure you’re ready for any changes to crypto tax reporting requirements.
+The best thing you can do in the meantime while the IRS hashes out the details is report your crypto taxes accurately under the current guidelines and keep good records of your crypto transactions to ensure you’re ready for any changes to crypto tax reporting requirements.

 Koinly can help you do both.
-You can see our full guide on US Crypto Tax to see how we can help you report your crypto taxes in line with the most up to date IRS guidelines.
+You can see our full guide on US Crypto Tax to see how we can help you report your crypto taxes in line with the most up-to-date IRS guidelines.

 But Koinly also works as a great portfolio tracker - letting you keep track of all your various crypto transactions across all the platforms you use.
 In particular, Koinly is one of the leading options for tracking your DeFi investments and we’re always working on improving this and adding more DeFi protocols to our product to make managing your investments easier and paying your taxes simpler.

-This means whatever the changes to the tax treatment of crypto in the US, you’ll be ready as you’ll have complete records of your crypto transactions and resulting capital gains, losses, income, expenses and more.
+This means whatever the changes to the tax treatment of crypto in the US, you’ll be ready as you’ll have complete records of your crypto transactions and resulting capital gains, losses, income, expenses, and more.